jain13tushar/Jain/README.md

-# LI-FI AND IT’S USES IN VARIOUS APPLICATIONS
+# LI-FI and it's uses in Various Applications